Sunnyttc1992/Sunnyttc1992/README.md

   <img src="https://cdn.vox-cdn.com/thumbor/fdiw1biFCZk4pZSRn1yZ4u9rbEA=/0x0:1500x500/1520x1013/filters:focal(834x151:1074x391)/cdn.vox-cdn.com/uploads/chorus_image/image/71971525/MCL60.0.jpeg" height="120" alt="Banner" />

 # 👋 Hi, I'm Sunny Chuenchom
 I'm a data scientist with a background in real-world experience leading digital transformation projects.
-Currently graduate a Master’s in Applied Data Science at the University of Michigan (Class of 2025), I specialize in applying AI, machine learning, and generative AI to solve real-world problems—particularly in the healthcare, automotive, and robotics industries.

-My projects span from medical chatbots using Retrieval-Augmented Generation (RAG) to Parkinson's disease progression modeling and stock forecasting with LSTMs.
+Currently graduate a Master’s in Applied Data Science at the University of Michigan (Class of 2025), I specialize in applying AI, machine learning, and generative AI to solve real-world problems—particularly in the healthcare, automotive, and robotics industries.My projects span from medical chatbots using Retrieval-Augmented Generation (RAG) to Parkinson's disease progression modeling and stock forecasting with LSTMs.
 I enjoy bridging the gap between technical systems and strategic outcomes, bringing a coach's mindset to every project—structured, goal-oriented, and relentlessly curious.

 🎓 Master’s in Applied Data Science @ University of Michigan